technyon/nuki_hub/README.md

 <br>
 To configure the connection to the MQTT broker first connect your client device to the same WIFI network the ESP32 is connected to.<br>
 In a browser navigate to the IP address assigned to the ESP32 via DHCP (often found in the web interface of your internet router).<br><br>
-Next click on "Edit" below "MQTT and Network Configuration" and enter the address and port (usually 1883) of your MQTT broker and a username and a password if required.<br>
+Next click on "Edit" below "MQTT and Network Configuration" and enter the address and port (usually 1883) of your MQTT broker and a username and a password if required by your MQTT broker.<br>
 <br>
 The firmware supports SSL encryption for MQTT, however most people and especially home users don't use this.<br>
 In that case leave all fields starting with "MQTT SSL" blank.
 Otherwise see the "MQTT Encryption" section of this README.